 The gallery has a limited amount of counter/shelf space for three dimensional work that will be allocated by the gallery as equitably as possible.

 Artists selling prints shall provide a standard print rack (20x24x36, black with steel frame.)
 All prints must be matted and prints and cards must be protected by a plastic sleeve.
 The artist must label all prints and cards individually with its price, title and artist's name affixed to the back.
 The gallery also has a limited number of card racks that can be used.

 11. Exclusivity.
 Artist agrees that all artwork under consignment will be for sale exclusively through the WAP Gallery.
-Artwork may be promoted on the artist’s website or social media or other commercial platforms, however Artist agrees that the purchase of any artwork under consignment will be made only at the WAP Gallery or through the WAP Gallery online store.
+Artwork may be promoted on the artist’s website or social media or other commercial platforms, however Artist agrees that the purchase of any artwork under consignment will be made only at the WAP Gallery.

 12. Transportation Responsibilities.
 All artists will be notified by email of the times and procedures for delivering their art.
 Artists are responsible for delivering their artwork to the gallery during the designated times and for retrieving their unsold artwork at the end of the show.
 If anyone other than the Artist is to pick up works of art, written authorization from the Artist must be presented.
 All responsibility for the safe transfer of the Artwork remains with the Artist.

 13. Responsibility for Loss or Damage, Insurance Coverage.
 The Gallery shall not be responsible for the safekeeping of consigned Artworks while they are in its custody.
 Due to the Gallery’s inability to establish value of consigned Artwork for insurance purposes, the Gallery assumes no liability for loss or damage that may occur.
 The Artist shall maintain insurance coverage at their own discretion.